aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/050_install_argocd/010-bootstrap-argocd.md

 echo "https://$ARGOCD_SERVER"
 ```

-You can click on the outputed link and select **Open**, to access the Argo CD user interface.
+You can click on the output link and select **Open**, to access the Argo CD user interface.

 Get ArgoCD password: